billschnoebelen/cce_blog_old/content/blog/2021-03-01-outfeed-tray/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-01-outfeed-tray/original.jpg" alt="My original Doall C-916M bandsaw."><br/>

-I bought a DRO off ebay for my Doall C-916M bandsaw.
-I thought I would rig something up and be done quick.
+I bought a DRO (digital read out) off ebay for my Doall C-916M bandsaw.
+This would allow me to measure cuts without a tape measure.
+I thought I would rig something up to install and be done quick.
 I was wrong.

 Normally if a bandsaw works, you don't think about it.
 Well when I started looking at it closely, it was missing several parts.
 In fact there was nothing original about the outfeed side of the saw.

 The guy before me made some hacks.
 I made few hacks.
 Each hack worked to solve a specific problem.
 They just didn't all work together.
-After looking at some pictures/video of the original saw, I decided to take it a little back to original.
+After looking at some pictures/video of the original saw, I decided to start by making an outfeed tray.

+The tray would catch parts.
+It would also keep coolant off the floor and DRO.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-01-outfeed-tray/stock-saw.jpg" alt="stock Doall C-916M bandsaw as built"><br/>

-I didn't really have a stock saw to measure so I took a picture from the interwebs and guesstimated.
-I adjusted to make it work.
+I didn't really have a stock saw to measure so I took a picture from a Google search and guesstimated.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-01-outfeed-tray/legs.jpg" alt="stock Doall C-916M bandsaw new legs"><br/>